Skip to Content

 How do you attach the garland on the staircase?

-Floral wire or galvanized wire is perfect for securely fastening the Christmas garland to the banister of the staircase.
+Green floral wire or galvanized wire is perfect for securely fastening the Christmas garland to the banister of the staircase.
+Command hooks and zip ties are useful tools as well.

 How to Make Cheap Garland Look Full and Expensive